AvaloniaUI/AvaloniaUI.DeveloperTools/docs/extra-options.md

 This behavior can be redefined with options:

-1. `DevToolsLoggerCollector.WithAvaloniaLogs()` - default.
+1. `DeveloperToolsOptions.AddAvaloniaLoggerObservable()` - enabled by default.
-2. `DevToolsLoggerCollection.WithMicrosoftLogger(ILoggerFactory, LogLevel)` - allows to connect devtools as a logger provider to Microsoft `ILoggerFactory`.
+2. `DeveloperToolsOptions.AddMicrosoftLoggerObservable(ILoggerFactory, LogLevel)` - allows to connect devtools as a logger provider to Microsoft `ILoggerFactory`.
-3. `DevToolsLoggerCollection.WithLoggerObservable` - custom `ILoggerObservable` interface implementation.
+3. `DeveloperToolsOptions.AddLoggerObservable(ILoggerObservable)` - custom `ILoggerObservable` interface implementation.
 Use this option, if you want DevTools to display your third party logs provider like Serilog.
+4. `DeveloperToolsOptions.ClearLoggerObservables()` - clear all observables.